-It's important to find the right balance between personalization and privacy.
+Takeaway: It's important to find the right balance between personalization and privacy.
 You should use no more than three to five personalized properties in an email, and focus on using personalization that is relevant and helpful to the recipient.
 Don’t just personalize because you can - consider the value that it adds.

-5. The risks of things breaking
+6. Be aware of the risks of things breaking

 Personalization requires a certain level of technical expertise.
 If something goes wrong or if there is missing information about a contact, it can break the personalization, and the email can come across as unprofessional or confusing.
 For example, if an email uses dynamic content, but the content doesn't load properly, the email can look disjointed or incomplete.